With pros in the stands, Murray saves match point at US Open - WHIZ News

 “I was rooting for Andy the whole time.
 I really wanted him to win,” Williams said.
 “Gosh, when he was down in the third set, I was like, ‘All right!’
 I was just rooting for him so hard.”

 She then went out and sat in the stands herself to watch her older sister, Venus, take on 20th-seeded Karolina Muchova at night.
-That was to be followed by 2019 men’s runner-up Daniil Medvedev against Federico Delbonis.
+Muchova won 6-3, 7-5, making it the first loss for Venus in the opening round in New York in 22 appearances.

+In night play, 2019 men’s runner-up Daniil Medvedev beat Federico Delbonis 6-1, 6-2, 6-4.
+Three-time champion Kim Clijsters, mounting a career comeback and playing her first match at a major in eight years, lost to Ekaterina Alexandrova 3-6, 7-5, 6-1

 “It’s rare that you have lots of, like, players watching your match,” Murray said.
 “In some ways, that can be a little bit distracting, if you look up and you’ve got guys that are in the Top 5, Top 10 in the world watching you and stuff.”

-Thiem, a three-time major runner-up, and Muguruza, a two-time Grand Slam champion but never in New York, advanced earlier, as did 2014 U.S. Open champion Marin Cilic, reigning Australian Open champion Sofia Kenin, No. 9 seed Johanna Konta and No. 16 Elise Mertens.
+Thiem, a three-time major runner-up, and Muguruza, a two-time Grand Slam champion but never in New York, advanced earlier, as did 2014 U.S. Open champion Marin Cilic, 2017 U.S. Open champion Sloane Stephens, reigning Australian Open champion Sofia Kenin, No. 9 seed Johanna Konta and No. 16 Elise Mertens.

 Murray is a former No. 1-ranked player whose resume also includes two Wimbledon championships and two Olympic singles gold medals.